Pickleball Gear

 The testing process we used to rate one of our top paddle picks, the JOOLA Ben Johns Hyperion CFS 16

 Buying pickleball gear is a big decision.
-Having the right equipment can up your performance, win you more games, and advance your rating quickly.
+Having the right equipment can boost your performance, win you more games, and advance your rating quickly.
+Buy the wrong gear and you might get stuck at the beginner level, missing routine shots you should have mastered by now.

 Read our About Us page to learn more about Pickleheads.